EthicApp-Development/ethicapp-main/INSTALL.md

 ## 4. DockerHub

 Docker Hub is a cloud-based repository for Docker images.
 Share, store, and download containerized software packages.
 Central hub for Docker image distribution.

+IMPORTANT: Remember to DELETE or NOT COPY secret files to the DockerHub repo, or else the secrets will be publicly to copy and steal.

 ### 4.1.
 Commit and Push to Docker Hub